Since late 2010, StumbleUpon has been one of the top sources of social media traffic in the US, even surpassing Faceboook as a referrer.

 Another way to get targeted traffic is to have your visitors submit your page, vote or share your content via the StumbleUpon badge.

-Putting this badge on your site is easy as it is a matter of no coding…just simple cut and paste.
+Putting this badge on your site is easy since it requires no coding…just simple cut and paste.

-Of course for those who would prefer to customize it, you can use StumbleUpon’s badge API.
+Of course, if you prefer to customize it, you can use StumbleUpon’s badge API.
 You’ll get all the information you need to build a badge perfectly suited to your site.

 This customization will also help you offer information on the badge like if that page has already been submitted, how many stumbles it’s gotten and the pages thumbnail and meta data on StumbleUpon.